 Learn how Cozy and Passbolt differ in their key features, development activity, technology stack and community adoption, so you can decide which of these security & privacy tools is best for you.

-Both Cozy and Passbolt have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Passbolt appears to have several advantages over Cozy, particularly in popularity and growth.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash.
 However, they differ in their additional technology choices: Cozy uses Golang while Passbolt leverages PHP.